 Another rule of martial arts is you can’t defend all areas at the same time effectively.
 Therefore, there is always a weak spot in their defense.
 The trick is to find that area and attack it.
 Attack in a way that they are not expecting.

-What ever you think of or implement, do yourself a favor and don’t tell anyone.
-The best military advantages are secret, so keep yours secret too.
+Whatever you think of or implement, do yourself a favor and don’t tell anyone.
+The best military advantages are secret, so keep your secret too.

 The goal of any self-defense situation is to survive the assault.
 We prepare for it physically through our martial arts training but there is a mental component to it also.
 There is an old saying in the arts, 99% of combat is mental and only 1% is physical.
 Sun Tzu explains why this is true in the next section.